armanbolatov/adaboost_error_bound/README.md

 ## Repository Map

-### data

-Contains all of the experimental values we obtained throughout the experiments.
+`data` — Experimental values we obtained throughout the experiments.

-### figs

-Figures we present in the report.
+`figs` — Figures we present in the report.

-### synthetic.ipynb

-Experiments on synthetic data.
+`synthetic.ipynb` — Experiments on synthetic data.

-### experiment_[d, m]_real_data.ipynb

-Experiments on real data.
+`real_d.ipynb`, `real_m.ipynb` — Experiments on real data for parameters $d$ and $m$.
 The dataset we used can be found [here](https://www.kaggle.com/datasets/alexteboul/heart-disease-health-indicators-dataset).

-### Empirical Analysis of Boosting Error Bound.pdf

-The report.
+`report.pdf` — The report itself.

 ## Citation
 ```